 Trainees are required to purchase and maintain an individual professional liability insurance policy during their clinical experience.
-This liability insurance policy shall provide a minimum of

-\$1 million per instance/\$1 million aggregate coverage, however it is recommended that Trainee purchase policies providing \$1 million per instance/\$3 million aggregate minimum coverage.
-Trainees can purchase liability insurance policies at discounted rates from professional organizations (American Counseling Association, American Association of Marriage and Family Therapists, American School Counselor Association, and the American Association of Christian Counselors) or organizations like CPH & Associates (www.cphins.com) and HPSO (www.hpso.com).
+This liability insurance policy shall provide a minimum of \$1 million per instance/\$1 million aggregate coverage, however it is recommended that Trainee purchase policies providing \$1 million per instance/\$3 million aggregate minimum coverage.
+To meet certain CACREP requirements related to identifying with the greater counseling profession, trainees are required to purchase a student membership through the American Counseling Association (ACA) that includes liability insurance as a membership benefit.

-Trainees shall submit proof of individual coverage liability insurance to the Field Placement Director prior to the first week of Practicum 1.
-Trainees cannot have client contact or accrue clinical hours until proof of liability insurance has been submitted to the Field Placement Director.
+Trainees shall submit proof of ACA membership and individual coverage liability insurance to the Regional Clinical Director prior to the first week of Practicum 1.
+Trainees cannot have client contact or accrue clinical hours until proof of liability insurance has been submitted to the Regional Clinical Director.
 Failure to secure or maintain liability insurance may result in the trainee being administratively withdrawn from a clinical course.